 A company's brand development process goes beyond a logo, a tagline, or your brand colors.
 Identify target audience and value proposition to help your business create a strong, cohesive brand strategy.

-Branding is a process of shaping feelings and expectations that customers associate with your company.
+Branding is a process of shaping the feelings and expectations that customers associate with your company.

-So how do you develop a brand that resonates with people, reflects who you are, and represents what you do?
+So how does your company develop a brand that resonates with people, reflects your mission, and represents what you do?

 - Determine your unique selling point (USP)

 - Create a brand positioning statement

 - Establish a brand story

 - Center your marketing strategy around your brand

 1. Determine Your Company’s USP